bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/r/ReleaseTimeI2tStart_2Ixw60qViHuO00025QrE$V/Documentation.md

-The release time in [s] for the start point of the I2t tripping curve of the S-function, if any
+The release time in [s].

+For the start point of the I2t tripping curve of the S-function, if any